samiilvonen/csc-spack-settings/SETUP.md

 install-base.sh
 [csc/testing] (csc/singularity) ~:
 ```
+If you have access to either CSC's office network or VPN, you
-You can set up the example software tree from the build cache with
+can set up the example software tree from the build cache with
 `install-base.sh` script.